 Who's No. 1?
 Let's count them down, from the great to the really great.

-This underrated, ill-treated soldier has been celebrated as one of the original Mortal Kombat characters, but she's also been forgotten, left out of several editions.
+This soldier has been celebrated as one of the original Mortal Kombat characters, but she's also been left out of several editions.
 In the end, she's a survivor -- a character that, according to Game Rant, has evolved into "more than just a pretty face."

-This "bloodthirsty" half-vampire, half-human is a multimedia force, the star of her own game and movie franchises, as well as the (topless) face of the gaming industry for a famous Playboy profile.
+This half-vampire, half-human is a multimedia force -- the star of her own games and movies.
+(On the big screen, she was originally portrayed by Kristanna Loken of Terminator 3.)
+She was also the (topless) face of the gaming industry in a famous Playboy profile.

-The namesake of the shooter game Perfect Dark is a spy who can really shoot.
+The namesake of this shooter game is a spy who can really shoot.
 It's not for nothing that Entertainment Weekly says of the character, "When James Bond goes to sleep, he dreams of being Joanna Dark."

 In 1986, the original players of Metroid didn't know until the end of their journey that the armored bounty hunter at the center of the sci-fi action was, in fact, one of gaming's pioneering female power characters.

-Chell doesn't speak in the shooter game, but she's heard loud and clear.
-Her "plain orange jump suit" and "no hint of personality," Games Radar says, "celebrate[s] the empowerment of the feminine rather than subjugating it to objectification by the male gaze."
+Chell may not speak in her shooter game, but she's still heard loud and clear.
+Her "plain orange jump suit" and "no hint of personality," Games Radar said, "celebrate[s] the empowerment of the feminine rather than subjugating it to objectification by the male gaze."